 Sam has been recognized on several occasions for both his professional and community service.
 In 2011, Sam received the Greater Indianapolis Progress Committee “Charles L. Whistler Award” for his visionary and enthusiastic leadership in serving the community in addition to his success in bringing together the public and private sectors for civic improvement in Indianapolis.
 In 2007, Sam was inducted into the Indiana Business Hall of Fame.
 He holds honorary doctorate degrees from Martin University and Marian University.

 Appointments / Memberships

-Active in the community, Sam currently serves on the board of WastePoint, a valet wast service company for multi-family apartment complexes.
-He has served on the board of directors for the Crossroads of America Council of the Boy Scouts of America since 2001, including a term as president, when he launched a $16 million major gifts campaign to help fund Scouting programs and resources for boys throughout the state.
-He also currently serves on the board of directors for the Jordan Foundation.
+Active in the community, Sam is a member of the board of directors for WastePoint and has served on the board of directors for the Crossroads of America Council of the Boy Scouts of America since 2001, including a term as president when he launched a $16 million major gifts campaign to help fund Scouting programs and resources to boys throughout the state.
+He currently serves on the board of directors for the Sagamore Institute, AvaSure and the Jordan Foundation.
 In 2008, Sam served as chairman of the United Way fundraising campaign, which raised nearly $39 million.
 He was an elected member of the Indianapolis Public Schools – School Board.
-Sam also holds board and ownership positions in two privately held medical technology companies – AvaSure of Grand Rapids, Michigan, and Diagnotes of Indianapolis.